 How To Catch Motor Vehicle Defects Before An Accident

 WASHINGTON, D.C.
-DEFECTIVE CAR LAWYER ON WHAT TO KNOW ABOUT CAR DEFECT RECALLS AND SAFETY MALFUNCTIONS
+DEFECTIVE CAR LAWYER ON WHAT TO KNOW ABOUT VEHICLE DEFECT RECALLS AND SAFETY MALFUNCTIONS

 When people purchase new or used vehicles, car recalls or auto accidents are likely the furthest things on their minds.
 However, some of the world’s largest car manufacturers have issued record-breaking auto recalls in recent years—causing more people to take notice.